Insolvent despite success? Structural crisis or comeback for SMEs? Germany at an economic crossroads – Image: Xpert.Digital

 The new CDU/CSU SPD coalition has committed itself to these tasks.
 Whether she has the courage to break with old properties and enforce the necessary reforms will decide whether Germany finds the connection to the international top or remains in stagnation.

-The “Made for Germany” initiative shows that the confidence of the economy in Germany is still there.
-Now politics has to deliver.
-Time is urging – because while the discussions are running, dozens of companies close their gates forever every day.
-Germany stands at the scabbard between decline and the new beginning.
+The "Made for Germany" initiative demonstrates that business confidence in Germany as a business location remains.
+Now, politicians must deliver.
+Time is running out – because while these discussions are ongoing, dozens of companies are closing their doors forever every day.
+Germany is at a crossroads between decline and a new beginning.

 Suitable for:

-- The economic crisis of the suppliers using the example of the automotive industry: an analysis of the causes and global influences – a short version
+- The economic crisis of suppliers using the example of the automotive industry: An analysis of the causes and global influences - a short version

 - Würth in crisis mode: Analysis of the 40 percent drop in profits 2024/2025